awsdocs/aws-data-exchange-user-guide/doc_source/appendices.md

 ## Tutorial: Adding New Data Set Revisions to a Published Data Product<a name="add-revisions-tutorial"></a>

 This tutorial walks you through detailed steps to publish new AWS Data Exchange data set revisions to an existing product\.
-The tutorial has the following high\-level steps:
+The tutorial has the following high\-level steps\.

 **Topics**
 + [Set Up IAM Permissions](#catalog-iam-permissions)